Czygnana/Dashboards/README.md

 Enables the CEO to assess meaningful insights about sales:

 - Presented monthly revenue trend analysis to identify patterns and drive sales growth.
-- Highlighted top-performing countries and customers to uncover opportunities for increasing revenue or addressing gaps.
+- Highlighted top 10 performing countries and customers to uncover opportunities for increasing revenue or addressing gaps.
-- showcased Descriptive statistics to retail sales data
+- Showcased descriptive statistics for retail sales data to summarize key performance metrics and identify underlying patterns.

 ## 📬 Contact